Faces of Laradon: Classroom 10’s Volunteer Story

 Sheenan highlights the vital life and vocational skills the students gain at the Food Bank.

-“It gives them life, job, and vocational skills that help them to be successful individuals in society and potentially have a job one day,” Sheenan explains.
+“It gives them overall career and life-skills that help them to be successful individuals in society and potentially have a job one day,” Sheenan explains.
 “What we’re doing here is no small task.
 We’re here from 9:30 am to 12:30 pm—that’s a long time.
 It requires hard work: physically, mentally, and emotionally.
-Our students can sometimes struggle with this, but the ones that are able to come back seem to rise to the task at hand and absolutely love it.”
+Our students can sometimes struggle with this, but the ones that are able to come back seem to rise to the task at hand and absolutely love it.”1

 One student, Junior, has stepped into the role with full enthusiasm and captivated the hearts of the Food Bank staffers and fellow volunteers.
 Every Thursday, he arrives ready to work tirelessly, whether he’s hauling heavy crates of produce or ensuring each bag weighs precisely five pounds.
 He tackles every task with an unwavering smile and a positive attitude.